Hoptilic/Hyplar-Client/README.md

-# Hyplar Client

-This is how i learn to do backend and frontent

-# Send help
+# Released publicly as the project is dead